huaweicloud/terraform-provider-huaweicloud/docs/resources/gaussdb_mysql_instance.md

 * `auto_renew` - (Optional, String) Specifies whether auto renew is enabled.
   Valid values are "true" and "false".
 Changing this will do nothing.

+* `auto_pay` - (Optional, String) Specifies whether auto pay is enabled.
+  Valid values are *true* and *false*.
+Defaults to *true*.
+If you set this to *false*, you need to pay the order yourself in time, be careful about the timeout of resource creation.
+Changing this will do nothing.

 * `datastore` - (Optional, List, ForceNew) Specifies the database information.
 Structure is documented below.
 Changing this parameter will create a new resource.